HSU-HPC/FabMaMiCo/docs/setup-simulations.md

 ### `config_files/`

-Here, different folders contain different simulation setups.
+Here, different folders contain different MaMiCo simulation setups.
-Each folder contains a `config_mamico.yml` file, which specifies the configuration for the MaMiCo compilation.
+Each folder contains a `settings.yml` file, which specifies the configuration for the MaMiCo compilation.
-Additionally, the folder contains the simulation-specific files, like the `couette.xml` file, which is used for the couette flow example.
+Additionally, the folder contains the simulation-specific files, like the `couette.xml` file, which is used for the couette flow example, or some checkpoint files.

 ### `docs/`

 This folder contains the documentation for the FabMaMiCo plugin.

-### `helpers/`

-This folder contains helper functions for the FabMaMiCo plugin.
-Amongst others, there are scripts to populate the `config_files`-directory.

 ### `scripts/`